Mohamed-G-AlNagar/E-Commerce-Node/README.md

    - Get all categories
    - Get specific category
  *admin or seller
    - addCategory
    - Update Category (by admin or the one create it )
    - Delete Category and all of his products (by admin or the one create it )
    - De-active Category and all of his products (by admin or the one create it )
    - Re-active Category and all of his products (by admin or the one create it )

 4-Cart:
   - Create cart
+  - Add product to cart
   - Remove product from cart
- - Add product to cart
   - Update cart (by admin or the one create it )
   - Get All my Carts
   - delete cart by id
   - get cart by id

- -
+5-Coupon:
+*User
- -
+ - Apply coupon to product

- - Apply coupon on cart if not applied to products
+ - Apply coupon on cart if not applied to products *admin-seller
+ - create Coupon
+ - Apply Sale coupon to product (by admin or the one create it (seller))
+ - Delete coupon (by admin or the one create it (seller))
+ - Update coupon (by admin or the one create it(seller))
+ - Get all coupons